 The teams also had to persist during the 100-day implementation period – in spite of the difficulties they encountered – sustaining a momentum of results, creative energy, and collaboration.
 They did this by harnessing the power of peer pressure and peer support – through cross-learning, emulation and competition across all thirteen teams.
 Various mechanisms were used to deliberately build this into the journey of the Rapid Results teams, including organizing team leaders into small learning cohorts that shared experiences with each other every two weeks.

 Innovation in any setting isn't easy.
 But if the experience with veteran homelessness is any guide, then mobilizing the ecosystem, rallying around challenging and exciting goals, and harnessing the power of peer groups are three key factors for making it happen.

-Ron Ashkenas' blog post on Harvard Business Review.
+Ron Ashkenas' post on Harvard Business Review.
+Join the discussion.